Sunday, 31 May 2026

 Today’s weather was much better than yesterday – today is sunny, slight breeze, and warm – perfect for touring.

 It is day 2 in Bilbao.
 Overnights in port are pretty rare.
-These days it seems like cruise lines are making more of an effort to include overnights in port and are making it known that they are including more.
+These days it seems like cruise lines are including more overnights in port and are making it known through their advertising.
 At least that is the case with Regent.
-Being new to Windstar, I’m not sure if overnights are usual, or now for them also.
+Being new to Windstar, I’m not sure if overnights are usual, or new for them also.

 Either way, passengers like them.
 One reason passengers like them is for the opportunity to do things in port at night.
 Typically, departure is in the evening or even late afternoon, so tours and time off of the boat are limited to daylight